You know why April is the best month?

 So here’s the list!
 These are the 25 goals I hope to accomplish by April of 2019.
 I probably could have written out a hundred because I’m a serial goal-setter, but I liked the sound of 25 x 25.

 Every 3 months I’ll be doing a quarterly report to track my progress, see what’s working, and hold myself accountable.
+One of the reasons I set goals is to make sure I’m making progress and not making choices that I’ll regret.

 Over the past few years since graduating college, my health just hasn’t been a priority.
 I’ve gotten married, moved twice, started grad school, and have spent the whole time working in ministry.